Notes on invariant measures for loop groups: Computing Invariant Measures II: Root Subgroup Factorization

-Now we want to discuss measures.
+Now we want to discuss measures in connection with root subgroup factorization.
 Because the $\dot K=SU(2)$ case is far more explicit, there are a number of technical things which we understand for $\dot K=SU(2)$ and which currently elude us for general $\dot K$.

 Recall that $d\mu_l$ is to have the official expression

 and the heuristic expression

 Consider the measure $\widetilde{\mu}_l$ on sequences $\eta,\chi,\zeta$ given by